 A careers adviser provides information, advice and guidance to help people make realistic choices about their education, training and work.
-They may deal with a range of people fro, school children aged 13+ years up to adults who perhaps want a career change or need help with further training.
+They may deal with a range of people, from school children over the age of 13 up to adults who may want a career change or need help with further training.

-Careers advisers can help to identify options for suitable careers, help to build CVs, identify skills gaps, advise on where to search for jobs and help with the application, and locate relevant training courses.
+Careers advisers can help to identify options for suitable careers, build CVs, identify skills gaps, advise on where to search for jobs and help with the application, and locate relevant training courses.

 They can work in a range of locations in the public, private and voluntary sectors.
-The work will usually be carried out under the National Careers Service but it may be sub-contracted out to various organisations to maximise the accessibility of the service to as many people as possible.
-Premises where careers advisers can be based include: schools, further education colleges, Job Centre Plus offices, community centres, training providers, libraries, Connexions offices, Sure Start Centres, charities, health care settings and local authorities.
+They usually work for the National Careers Service but may be sub-contracted out to various organisations to maximise the accessibility of the service to as many people as possible.
+Premises where careers advisers can be based include: schools, further education colleges, Jobcentre Plus offices, community centres, training providers, libraries, Connexions offices, Sure Start Centres, charities, healthcare settings and local authorities.

-The National Careers Service also runs an online and telephone careers advice service which also employs careers advisers.
+The National Careers Service also runs an online and telephone advice service, which employs careers advisers.

 The work of a careers adviser varies depending on the type of organisation they work in.
-Those contracted to work in a school with 13 year olds and up will deal with different issues to those who work in colleges or job or community centres.
+Those contracted to work in a schools will deal with different issues to those who work in colleges or job or community centres.
 The variety of work that can be carried out includes: